getty-zig/getty.so/docs/user-guide/tutorial/interfaces.md

 ```

-1. These parameters are associated types that implementations of `BoolSerializer` must provide.
+1.  `Context`, `O`, and `E` are types that implementations of `BoolSerializer`
+    must provide.

-1. This parameter contains the methods that implementations of `BoolSerializer` must or can provide.
+1.  `methods` lists all methods that implementations of `BoolSerializer` must
+    or can provide.

-    If a method is not provided by an implementation, it is up to the interface
+    If a required method is not provided by an implementation, it is up to the
-    to decide what happens.
-Generally, a compile error is raised or an error is
+    interface to decide what happens.
+Generally, a compile error is raised or
-    returned.
+    an error is returned.

-In Getty, the return value of an interface is a namespace that contains two
+In Getty, the return value of an interface is a namespace containing two
 declarations: an __interface type__ and an __interface function__.

 ```zig title="Zig code"